glassroom/heinsen_attention/README.md

 *Q: "Is this method a special case of ``linear attention'' as proposed by [Katharopoulos et al (2020)](https://arxiv.org/abs/2006.16236)?"*

-A: Yes.
+A: Yes, the quadratic-cost formulation is expressible as a special case of linear attention.
 Initially we thought otherwise, but we were wrong!
 See shaochenze's comment [here](https://github.com/glassroom/heinsen_attention/issues/1).

 ## Installation and Usage